UKEIAM/TrialLlama/README.md

-# masters-thesis
+# Masters-Thesis
+@author Kevin Kraus
-Masters thesis in the domain fo NLP in cooperation with the IAM at UKE
+Masters thesis in the domain of NLP in cooperation with the IAM at UKE: Fine-tuning small LLMs for precision oncology use-cases
 # MTB Patient Trial Matching based on a fine-tuned llama 2 model
 ## Setup
 - Run `pip install -r requirements.txt`